 There is also a miniature train and carousel just minutes down a path, though both were closed during our visit.
-They are open daily from May through August and weekends in September.
-And during Halloween they are popular as the Haunted Train and Creepy Carousel; remaining dates to take a ride and spin are October 24-30 (admission is $5 plus a can of food).
+They are open daily from May through August and weekends in April and September.
+And during Halloween they are popular as the Haunted Train and Creepy Carousel.

-This is all located at Wheaton Regional Park at 2002 Shorefield Road.
+This is all located at Wheaton Regional Park at 2002 Shorefield Road in Wheaton, MD.
 Park hours are sunrise to sunset year-round.
 Admission is free.